sebastian-struecker/simple-feature-toggles/docs/index.md

 hero:
   name: "insta-toggles"
-  text: "Simple Feature Toggles for your systems"
+  text: "Simple Feature Toggles for your applications"
   tagline: Ready to use in minutes
   actions:
     - theme: brand